lamismukta/lamismukta/README.md

 Hi!
-I'm Lamis Mukta, a Maths Master's student at Oxford.
-I am currently doing some research in Topological Data Analysis, which lies at the intersection of Algebraic Topology and Data Analysis.
+I'm Lamis Mukta, a Product Manager at Pactio, and formerly a Software Engineer.

-Here you can find my package for persistence landscapes.
+I previously researched in Topological Data Analysis, which lies at the intersection of Algebraic Topology and Data Analysis.
+Here you can find my package for persistence landscapes from my Master's dissertation.